tciuro/NanoStore/README.md

 # Official Source Repository

-The official repository for NanoStore is hosted on Google Code: https://github.com/tciuro/NanoStore
+The official repository for NanoStore is hosted on GitHub: https://github.com/tciuro/NanoStore